-Mission: The SNAP E&T program in Texas promotes long-term self-sufficiency and independence by preparing SNAP recipients for employment through work-related education and training activities.
-Health and Human Services Commission's (HHSC) mission is to connect people with services and supports.
-Texas Workforce Commission's (TWC) mission is to promote and support a workforce system that creates value and offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.
+The SNAP E&T program in Texas promotes long-term self-sufficiency and independence by preparing SNAP recipients for employment through work-related education and training activities.
+The Texas Health and Human Services Commission's (HHSC) mission is to connect people with services and supports.
+The Texas Workforce Commission's (TWC) mission is to promote and support a workforce system that creates value and offers employers, individuals, and communities the opportunity to achieve and sustain economic prosperity.

-1) Texas' work-first service delivery model allows SNAP participants to test the labor market through job search, including workfare job search, with the focus on reaching their employment goals at the earliest opportunity.
-To help participants reach their employment goals and employers to fill jobs with increasingly integrated technology, TWC promotes services and provides skills enhancement, work experience, and training opportunities to SNAP E&T participants.
-Additionally, providing SNAP recipients with opportunities for training and skills development helps them improve employment outcomes, retain jobs, and achieve long-term self-sufficiency.
+1) Texas' work-first service delivery model allows SNAP E&T participants to test the labor market through job search, including workfare job search, with the focus on reaching their employment goals at the earliest opportunity.
+To help SNAP E&T participants reach their employment goals and employers fill jobs with increasingly integrated technology, TWC promotes services and provides skills enhancement, work experience, and training opportunities to SNAP E&T participants.
+Providing SNAP recipients with opportunities for training and skills development helps them improve employment outcomes, retain jobs, and achieve long-term self-sufficiency.
+2) In-demand and emerging industries vary by local workforce development areas (workforce areas).
+Through a planning process, Boards identify demand and target occupations.
+TWC publishes the target occupations, which can be found at\https://twc.texas.gov/partners/target-occupations.